Temp Mail Logo

 What is the difference between -all, ~all, and ?all in an SPF record?

-The all mechanism at the end of an SPF record defines how receiving servers should treat mail from senders not listed in the record. -all (hard fail) instructs receiving servers to reject mail that does not match any mechanism in the record -- this is the most secure option and recommended for domains where you fully control and know all sending sources. ~all (soft fail) instructs servers to mark non-matching mail as suspicious but typically still deliver it, usually with a header flag -- this is appropriate for domains that are still validating their sending sources. ?all (neutral) takes no position and effectively disables enforcement, treating all mail the same regardless of SPF result.
+The all mechanism at the end of an SPF record defines how receiving servers should treat mail from senders not listed in the record. -all (hard fail) instructs receiving servers to reject mail that does not match any mechanism in the record.
+This is the most secure option and recommended for domains where you fully control and know all sending sources. ~all (soft fail) instructs servers to mark non-matching mail as suspicious but typically still deliver it, usually with a header flag.
+This is appropriate for domains that are still validating their sending sources. ?all (neutral) takes no position and effectively disables enforcement, treating all mail the same regardless of SPF result.
 For a flattened record where you have resolved all IPs, -all is the correct choice as you have explicitly enumerated every authorised sender.

 How many IP addresses can a flattened SPF record contain?